 Croaticum is attended by students of international universities who study at the University of Zagreb through different mobility programmes, descendants of Croatian emigrants, those who learn Croatian because they work in Croatia or because they have moved or are planning to move to Croatia, and other people who want to learn Croatian for a number of different reasons.
 Our students are adults from all continents and from most world countries.
 They are of different age groups and speak different first languages.
 In recent years, we have had a total of around 250 students per semester and around 100 in shorter programmes.

 - Semester Course of the Croatian Language and Culture (225 contact hours, 15 weeks)

-- Short Semester Course of the Croatian Language and Culture (75 contact hours, 15 weeks)
+- Short Semester Course of the Croatian Language and Culture for Erasmus+ Students (75 contact hours, 15 weeks)

 - One-Month Course of the Croatian Language and Culture (75 contact hours, 5 weeks)